rangesh06/SpatialDiary/README.md

 ## 🌐 Splat Viewer

-The 3D world is rendered inside an Android WebView using a custom **SparkJS** Gaussian splatting viewer hosted on GitHub Pages.
+The 3D world is rendered inside an Android WebView using a custom **ThreeJS** engine and **SparkJS** library.
+THis Gaussian splatting viewer is hosted on GitHub Pages.

 **Viewer repo:** [github.com/rangesh06/splat-viewer](https://github.com/rangesh06/splat-viewer)